Birth Support Explained

 - Replace your partner, mother, or best friend

-This non-medical role is what makes doulas so valuable.
-Because they aren't managing clinical tasks, their entire attention is on you — your comfort, your confidence, your experience.
+This non-medical role is what makes doulas so valuable, and the evidence on doula benefits backs this up.
+Because they aren't managing clinical tasks, their entire attention is on you, your comfort, your confidence, your experience.
 A nurse may have multiple patients.
 A doctor comes in for checks and delivery.
-A doula stays.
+A doula is the one focused on you throughout.

 The Three Types of Doulas